-David Felix Sutcliffe is an Emmy Award-winning journalist and documentary director, producer, editor and cinematographer whose work is rooted in racial justice.
-His debut film (T)ERROR, co-directed with Lyric R. Cabral, premiered at the Sundance Film Festival, was nominated for an Independent Spirit Award and received an Emmy Award for Outstanding Investigative Documentary.
-His work has been funded by the Sundance Documentary Fund, the Tribeca Film Institute, the Bertha BRITDOCS Journalism Fund, and the Open Society Foundation.
+David Felix Sutcliffe is an Emmy Award-winning journalist and documentary filmmaker whose work is rooted in racial justice.
+His film (T)ERROR, co-directed with Lyric R. Cabral, is the first documentary to capture an active FBI terror sting.
+Variety Magazine praised the film as "a vital exposé" and Newsweek said it was "astounding", declaring it one of the best documentaries of the year.
+It premiered at the Sundance Film Festival, was nominated for an Independent Spirit Award and received a 2017 Emmy Award for Outstanding Investigative Documentary.

 David's films investigate the gap between American principles and practices.
-He has more than a decade of experience reporting on the systemic failures of the U.S. war on terror and the impacts of Islamophobic rhetoric and policy.
-His work has been broadcast globally and translated into nearly 20 languages.
-David is a former fellow of the Sundance Edit Lab and the Sundance Creative Producing Lab.
-He is currently a 2017 Soros Equality Fellow and a 2017-2019 Pew Fellow.
+He has more than a decade of experience reporting on the failures of the U.S. war on terror and the impacts of Islamophobic rhetoric and policy.
+His films have been broadcast globally and translated into nearly 20 languages.
+His work has been funded by the Sundance Documentary Fund, the Tribeca Film Institute, the Bertha BRITDOCS Journalism Fund, the International Documentary Association, and the Open Society Foundation.
+He is a former fellow of the Sundance Edit Lab and the Sundance Creative Producing Lab, and is currently a Soros Equality Fellow and a Pew Fellow.

-David's follow-up film (T)ERROR, his feature-length debut, is the first documentary to place filmmakers on the ground during an active FBI counterterrorism sting operation.
-Variety Magazine praised the film as "a vital exposé" and Newsweek said it was "astounding", declaring it one of the best documentaries of the year.
-The film received widespread critical acclaim, and was profiled on NPR's This American Life, CNN, and in a New York Times Magazine feature article.
+David's follow-up film (T)ERROR, is the first documentary to place filmmakers on the ground during an active FBI counterterrorism sting operation.
+The film received widespread critical acclaim, and was profiled on NPR's This American Life and in a New York Times Magazine feature article.
 (T)ERROR, co-directed with Lyric R. Cabral, received a Sundance Special Jury Prize for Break Out First Feature, an Independent Spirit Award nomination for Best Documentary, and an Emmy Award for Outstanding Investigative Documentary.
 (T)ERROR received a national theatrical release and is now available worldwide on Netflix.

 He also likes to dance.